Mansi091/Mansi091/README.md

 ### About me ✦

 AI & DS undergrad living at the intersection of **Data** and **AI** — I build data pipelines, train models, and ship AI systems.
-Currently exploring **LangGraph & GCP** while working on projects that make raw data actually do something intelligent. 🚀
+Currently exploring **Agentic Workflows and Data modelling** while working on projects that make raw data actually do something intelligent. 🚀

 ---